wohaco/despace/envision.md

 **WHY VENUS**

 Despite the emphasis on Venus of early space exploration (Mariner, Venera, Vega, & Pioneer), & the more recent [Magellan](magellan.md), [Venus Express](venus_express.md), & [Akatsuki](akatsuki.md) Missions, Venus remains a global mystery.
 Sitting in our own planetary back yard, Venus represents an unusual example of terrestrial planet formation & evolution that obviously differs from Earth & the other solid planets of the inner solar system.
 Many fundamental questions remain unanswered.
-For example, did Venus have oceans, how has that atmosphere evolved over time, & when & why did the runaway greenhouse begin?
-How does Venus lose its heat, how volcanicly & tectonicly active has Venus been over the last billion years?
-Has Venus always had a «stagnant‑lid», or was a plate tectonics regime ever present earlier in her history?
-What is the composition of the highland tessera terrain, are these regions the oldest rocks exposed on the Venus surface, how oxidized are those rocks & do these surfaces retain evidence of an earlier time when water was more prevalent?
+For example, did Venus have oceans, how has that atmosphere evolved over time, & when & why did the runaway greenhouse begin?: How does Venus lose its heat, how volcanicly & tectonicly active has Venus been over the last billion years?: Has Venus always had a «stagnant‑lid», or was a plate tectonics regime ever present earlier in her history?: What is the composition of the highland tessera terrain, are these regions the oldest rocks exposed on the Venus surface, how oxidized are those rocks & do these surfaces retain evidence of an earlier time when water was more prevalent?:
 The NASA Magellan, ESA Venus Express, & JAXA’s Akatsuki missions to Venus have revealed a complex, dynamic planet with surprising similarities as well as differences from Earth, & yet it remains the least understood of the terrestrial planets.
 The dramatic discovery of volcanic hotspots in Venus Express data suggest that the next stage of Venus exploration must focus on its surface: the geological interface between its dense, hostile atmosphere & its Earth‑like but puzzling interior.
 Magellan data reveal an incredible number of volcanoes, as well as rift systems, mountain belts, & a range of features still poorly understood, on a world with a crater count indicative of mean surface age of only 500 Ma.

 **Role of Venus investigations in understanding the Earth**